 It marks a fundamental shift in the way Canadians think about homeownership.
 “Whatever happened to getting to the end of a mortgage and owning your home?” says Gilbertson, the trustee in Vancouver.
 “It’s less about truly owning our homes today and more about having another revenue stream to fund our lifestyles.”

 That Canadians are carrying record amounts of debt is not in dispute.
 But the magnitude of the problem is contested.
 “I think the fears are overstated,” says Paul Taylor, CEO of Mortgage Professionals Canada.
 “Canadians are incredibly prudent, and history will show that.”
 As the head of an industry association for mortgage lenders, brokers and insurers, Taylor isn’t exactly impartial on the issue.
-But he points to a report from the Parliamentary Budget Officer released earlier this year showing that, since 2009, the debt service ratio—a measure of income spent to pay debt—has remained steady at around 14 per cent, not much higher than the long-term average.
+But he points to a report from the Parliamentary Budget Officer released in 2017 showing that, since 2009, the debt service ratio—a measure of income spent to pay debt—has remained steady at around 14 per cent, not much higher than the long-term average.
 That’s a sign that even though we have more debt than 20 years ago, we’re not overextending ourselves, Taylor says.

 But the same PBO report projects the debt service ratio will rise to an all-time high of 16.3 per cent by the end of 2021.
 Taylor says the premise is a “little bit flawed” because it presumes Canadians will make no changes to their finances owing to higher interest rates.
 “I’m certain people will become prudent again to ensure they retain that [historical] expense ratio,” he says.
 Already, brokers have been fielding calls from Canadians about locking in their mortgages to guard against future increases, for example.